 Think you’re ready to become a full-time landlord?
 While becoming self-employed can be exciting, it can also be scary and take a significant toll on you financially if you aren’t prepared.
 So, you need to plan ahead and understand exactly what you’ll be responsible for as a full-time landlord.
 Follow these tips if you want to know what it takes to become a full-time landlord.

 How to Transition from Part-Time to Full-Time Landlord

-Save up as much money as you can before you quit your day job.
+Save as much money as possible before quitting your day job.
 It’s a good rule of thumb to save at least six months’ worth of money to cover your regular bills and expenses.
 Then, you can have some peace of mind knowing you’ll be able to take care of yourself regardless of how profitable your rental property business is at first!

 It’s no secret that owning a rental property business is a tough job.
 You don’t just own properties – you have to make repairs, handle tenant requests, deal with late rent payments, and more.
 And if you don’t have an eye for profitable properties, you could actually lose money when you invest in a property.